-- Required maximum build to line may be increased, where necessary, to accommodate utility easements, landscape buffer, slip street, safe sight lines, corner clips, or other similar need as may be required by the County Engineer. - May be reduced to 0 ft. where in compliance with provisions for side setback reduction. - Shall be exempt for parcels eligible to use parking drive isles to comply with alley requirements. - 4.
-Shall apply for any PRA single-family or multi-family building 35 feet in height or less within 30 feet of property line. - Shall be based upon length of applicable property line.
-Where multiple buildings are proposed, the applicable length shall be the result of the overall length divided by the number buildings. - 5.
-Means adjacent residential parcels that are not located within a development using PRA regulations. - Shall be based upon length of applicable property line.
-Where multiple buildings are proposed, the applicable length shall be the result of the overall length divided by the number buildings. - 7 6.
-Maximum pedestrian pass thru requirement does not apply for buildings with a length of 300 ft. or less.
+- Required maximum build to line may be increased, where necessary, to accommodate utility easements, landscape buffer, slip street, safe sight lines, corner clips, or other similar need as may be required by the County Engineer. - May be reduced to 0 ft. where in compliance with provisions for side setback reduction. - Shall be exempt for parcels eligible to use parking drive isles to comply with alley requirements.

+Shall apply for any PRA single-family or multi-family building 35 feet in height or less within 30 feet of property line - Shall be based upon length of applicable property line.
+Where multiple buildings are proposed, the applicable length shall be the result of the overall length divided by the number building - Means adjacent residential parcels that are not located within a development using PRA regulations.
+Setbacks for Single-family - Shall be based upon length of applicable property line.
+Where multiple buildings are proposed, the applicable length shall be th - Maximum pedestrian pass thru requirement does not apply for buildings with a length of 300 ft. or less.

-11 12 (This space intentionally left blank)
+(This space intentionally left blank)

 Underlined indicates new text.
-If being relocated destination is noted in bolded brackets [Relocated to: ].
+If being relocated destination is noted in bolded brackets [Relocated to:].
 Stricken indicates text to be deleted.